BIIFSweden/I2K2024-MTIWorkshop/README.md

 - `rank_genes_groups_kmeans.jpg` file: this series of plots show the influence of the markers over each resulting cluster.
 - `show_spatial_kmeans.jpg` file: a spatial plot of the resulting cluster.
 - `cell_data_norm.csv` file: this is a mirror of the original `cell_data.csv` file but with all thresholding, normalizations and batch corrections performed over the marker columns.
 You can transfer what you like to the original data file or explore it separately.
-- `cell_data.csv` file has been updated with new columns, `leiden,leiden_color,kmeans,kmeans_color`, with the resulting unsupervised clustersas been performed).
+- `cell_data.csv` file has been updated with new columns, `leiden,leiden_color,kmeans,kmeans_color`, with the resulting unsupervised clusters classes.

 TissUUmaps integration